XETRA-FM

-As a Mexican station, XETRA-FM must carry mandated public service announcements, electoral advertising, the Mexican National Anthem at midnight and 5 a.m. daily, and La Hora Nacional on Sunday nights.
-The station is powered at 100,000 watts.
+As a Mexican station, XETRA-FM must carry mandated public service announcements, most of which are translated into English by 91X, electoral advertising, the Mexican National Anthem at midnight and 5 a.m. daily, and La Hora Nacional on Sunday nights.
+The station transmits with an effective radiated power of 100,000 watts.
 It is considered a border blaster, covering the majority of San Diego County, as well as southwestern Riverside County, from its tower located atop Mount San Antonio in Tijuana.
+It reaches as far north as San Clemente at the southernmost tip of Orange County.

 History

 Formation and early years

 On November 20, 1968, Radiodifusora del Pacífico, S.A. de C.V., then-owner of AM 690 XETRA (now XEWW), received a concession for a new FM station with the call sign, XETRA-FM on 91.3 MHz.
 At first, the station broadcast with 3,000 watts from the AM transmitter site in Playas de Rosarito.

-Album-oriented rock (1978-1983)
+Album-oriented rock (1978–1983)

-In 1978, XETRA-FM's programming and sales rights were purchased by the San Diego-based Noble Broadcast Group.
+In 1978, XETRA-FM's programming and sales rights were purchased by the San Diego–based Noble Broadcast Group.
 On September 5, 1978, XETRA-FM moved to 91.1 MHz and began broadcasting with 100,000 watts from a new transmitter site atop Mount San Antonio.
 The signal was aimed squarely at the San Diego radio market.
 XETRA-FM programmed an album-oriented rock (AOR) format.
 Initially, programming was recorded at the downtown San Diego studios in the Harcourt, Brace, Jovanovich Building and driven across the border to the transmitter site several times a day.
 That proved to be unworkable.
 Disc jockeys then began commuting from San Diego to Tijuana for each shift.

 In 1979, Frank Felix started consulting programming at 91X.
 His format was based on a highly rated concept he developed as Programming Director at KBPI.
 His programming list consisted of 239 AOR tracks and deemphasized DJ personality and station promotions.
 "Every time a jock opens his mouth, he runs the chance of alienating someone," Felix said.
 "Most promotions are designed to sell a record album or record company, or to help out the sales department, none of which are my concerns.
 My concern is Arbitron."
 Ultimately, AOR would not last on 91X, and then-Executive Vice President and General Manager John Lynch would again reformat the station a few years later.